EvEdSchob/MotorThrustStand/README.md

 ## PCB
-Gerber files to be included
+The KiCAD project and Gerber files are included in the PCB folder.